 Despite everything mentioned above, if you plan carefully, you can avoid most of these problems.

-Step two is to choose the right tank mates!
+Step 2 is to choose the right tank mates!
 Here are some recommended species.

-A definite no-no is having two males together, as it will not go down well.
+A definite no-no 2 males together.
 Two females aren’t such a good idea either.
 It’s best to have a mix of both sexes.

-Gouramis and Mollies are a species that are a good idea to keep with them.
-Many species of Gouramis (except of course Siamese Fighting Fish,) are generally not aggressive.
+Gouramis and Mollies.
+Many species of Gouramis (except Siamese Fighting Fish) are generally not aggressive.
 Mollies are excellent too.
-They are some of the most serene fish around, and will not cause any problems for Firemouth.
+They are some of the most serene fish around,

-Make sure the Gouramis and Mollies you are planning on keeping are as big or larger than the Firemouth Cichlids.
+Make sure the ones you choose are larger than the Firemouth Cichlids.
 This will minimize most conflict.

-Other ideas for potential tank mates would be Catfish and the Tetra group of fish.
+Other ideas would be Catfish and the Tetra group of fish.

 All in all, you can keep Firemouths with other species, you have to be careful about which ones you choose.
-However, if you decide to keep them by themselves, that’s an excellent idea too.
+However, if you decide to keep the cichlid by themselves, that’s an excellent idea too.

 Here are a few foods you should consider feeding your Firemouths.

-Frozen Feed is good for Firemouth Cichlids too.
-Examples would include artificial food such as flakes and tablets, Cyclops and frozen brine shrimp.
+Frozen Foods is good for Firemouth Cichlids too.
+Examples would include of frozen foods is artificial food such as flakes and tablets, Cyclops, and frozen shrimp.

 Other Options To Consider

-Vegetables are good too.
+Vegetables are good for these fish too.
 Great options are spinach, blanched and finely chopped, and pieces of cucumber.

-Leaving some of the growth of algae on your tank is a good idea, as they like to eat that in the wild.
-So, it would make sense if it’s a supplemental food in the aquarium for your Firemouth.
+Leave some of the growth of algae on your tank.
+They like to eat that in the wild.

 Do you have a Firemouth cichlid, or are planning on getting one?
-We’d love to hear about it.
+I’d love to hear about it.